ivan7237d/push-pull/packages/core/internal-design-notes.md

 ## Why we can't have automatic unsubscription like it works for signals?

-We're talking here about tracking dependencies between subscriptions, so imagine some subscription is initialized, and while the initialization function runs, another subscription is created - that would be a dependent subscription.
+We're talking here about tracking dependencies between subscriptions, so imagine some subscription is initialized, and while the initialization function runs, another subscription is created - that would be a dependent subscription unless it's explicitly attached to a different subscription root.
 The idea is to automatically unsubscribe dependent subscriptions if the parent subscription is unsubscribed.

 One problem with this is that subscription/unsubscription process as a whole still can't be made fully automatic: there are cases when you need to unsub the child subscription while the parent one is still going.
 Say you're building an operator that looks at one async variable, and as long as it doesn't yet have any value, "falls back" to another async variable.
 As soon as the first variable gets a value, the fallback one will need to be unsubbed.
 So there has to be a client-exposed "unsubscribe" handle.

+There's also a concern that we'd lose explicit order of execution of teardown functions.

 Another way to look at it is that there already is automatic unsubscription, it's just that it's implemented by operators.
+Curious how instead of a single border between library-land and user-land, we have two borders: one between async variables/constants and operators, and one between operators and everything else.

 ## Why not use abort errors for glitch prevention instead of deferring callbacks?